PreciousChicken/blog/content/posts/tiddlywiki-tasks.md

 ## What, no screenshots?

 True, I do normally, but in this case you can go and look at the [video](https://www.youtube.com/watch?v=mzoMhKx0j8g).
 If you have any other feedback - feel free to add in comments.

+## Addendum

+As is always the case, in the course of writing a post I always later stumble across more on the subject.
+Now I find the WikiText to complete the above is already within the TiddlyWiki documentation at their [TaskManagementExample](https://tiddlywiki.com/#TaskManagementExample) tiddler.
+Their code is more concise, and they also provide a further [draggable example](https://tiddlywiki.com/#TaskManagementExample%20(Draggable)), so take a look if you want to dig deeper.